This post was first published on Feb 13, 2020, and was updated on Mar 5, 2021, for accuracy.

 - How often and what reports do you send?
 Reporting on SEO activities and success is a must.
 This is the one part that usually surprises me when I hear from my clients that their previous SEO company never sent them anything, or they got a report but didn’t know what any of it meant.

 - Do you focus solely on SEO?
-Depending on where your or your client’s business is at in its journey, it might make sense to work with someone that specializes solely on SEO services or it might make more sense to work with someone that works in several areas of digital marketing.
+Depending on where your business is at in its journey, it might make sense to work with someone that specializes solely on SEO services or it might make more sense to work with someone that works in several areas of digital marketing.

 Think of it this way: if a candidate spends 7 hours of their day working on SEO and 1 hour on social media, that theoretically means they have 260 hours less experience in SEO in one year versus someone that spends 8 hours solely focusing on just that.